- See a full list of publications

 - Explore connections, collaborators, related work and more

-Matthew Townend’s research interests are in the language, literature and history of Viking Age England, Old Norse poetry, and late Anglo-Saxon literary culture.
-He is also interested in Anglo-Saxon and Norse medievalism, especially in the nineteenth century.
+Matthew Townend’s research interests are in the language, literature, and history of Viking Age England; Old Norse poetry; and late Anglo-Saxon literary culture.
+He is also interested in Anglo-Saxon and Norse medievalism in the nineteenth and twentieth centuries, and the relationship between philology and literature.

-He is the author of English Place-Names in Skaldic Verse (English Place-Name Society, 1998), Language and History in Viking Age England (Brepols, 2002), and The Vikings and Victorian Lakeland: the Norse medievalism of W.G.
-Collingwood and his contemporaries (Cumberland and Westmorland Antiquarian and Archaeological Society, 2009), and the editor of Wulfstan, Archbishop of York (Brepols, 2004).
+He is the author of English Place-Names in Skaldic Verse (English Place-Name Society, 1998), Language and History in Viking Age England (Brepols, 2002), The Vikings and Victorian Lakeland: the Norse medievalism of W.G.
+Collingwood and his contemporaries (Cumberland and Westmorland Antiquarian and Archaeological Society, 2009), and Viking Age Yorkshire (Blackthorn Press, 2014), and is also the editor of Wulfstan, Archbishop of York (Brepols, 2004).

 My general interests are in Old Norse and Old English language and literature.
 In particular my research focuses on England and Scandinavia in the ninth to eleventh centuries: I am interested in the language, literature, and history of Viking Age England, Old Norse poetry, and late Anglo-Saxon literary culture.
-I have written two books on linguistic and literary contacts between the Anglo-Saxons and the Vikings, as well as a number of articles examining aspects of Old Norse culture in Viking Age England, and have edited a collection of essays on Archbishop Wulfstan of York (1002-23).
-My work has endeavoured to show how late Anglo-Saxon England should really be thought of as Anglo-Scandinavian England, and has explored the multifarious relations between Old English and Old Norse language and literature.
+I have written two books on linguistic and literary contacts between the Anglo-Saxons and the Vikings, as well as a number of articles examining aspects of Old Norse culture in Viking Age England, and a more general book on the history and culture of Viking Age Yorkshire; I have also edited a collection of essays on Archbishop Wulfstan of York (1002-23).
+My work has endeavoured to show how late Anglo-Saxon England should really be thought of as Anglo-Scandinavian England, and has explored the multifarious relations between Norse and English language, literature, and culture.

-I am also interested in the post-medieval reception of the Middle Ages, especially Anglo-Saxon and Norse medievalism in the nineteenth century, and have recently written a book about the author and artist W.G.
-Collingwood (1854-1932) and the study of the Vikings in the Lake District.
+I am also interested in the post-medieval reception of the Middle Ages, especially Anglo-Saxon and Norse medievalism in the nineteenth and twentieth centuries, and the relationship between philology and literature.
+I have written a book about the author and artist W.G.
+Collingwood (1854-1932) and the study of the Vikings in the Lake District; other authors I am interested in include William Morris and J.R.R.
+Tolkien.

-I am currently engaged in editing the Old Norse poems in praise of King Cnut (early eleventh-century king of England, Denmark and Norway), as part of a major international project to re-edit the entire corpus of Old Norse skaldic verse (see http://skaldic.arts.usyd.edu.au).
-I am also writing a book about Viking Age Yorkshire.
+In addition to my book about Viking Age Yorkshire, I have recently finished editing the Old Norse poems in praise of King Cnut (early eleventh-century king of England, Denmark and Norway), as part of a major international project to re-edit the entire corpus of Old Norse skaldic verse (see http://skaldic.arts.usyd.edu.au).
+I am continuing to work on Old Norse poetry, and am also working further on philologically-inspired medievalism in the late nineteenth and early twentieth centuries.